jonhoo/thesis/partial-dataflow.md

 Only when that recursive upquery completes can the original upquery be satisfied.

-The need for these recursing upqueries raises several implementation concerns.
-Prime among these is that we do not wish to stop processing other dataflow messages while we are waiting for the recursing upquery.
-I cover those challenges in the next chapter.

 ## Key Invariants

 <!--
 Intro to this section.

-For each invariant below, give intuition for why it's needed, and examples of how things go wrong if they're not upheld.

-Terminology: "holes" / "missing"
 -->

 ### 1. Update completeness.